MenaWANG/mlarena/README.md

 `mlarena` is an algorithm-agnostic machine learning toolkit for model training, diagnostics and optimization.
 With unified interface, intelligent preprocessing, robust hyperparameter tuning and handy visualization utilities, `mlarena` streamlines both experimentation and production deployment for data scientists and ML engineers.

+It fills the gap between manual ML development and fully automated AutoML platforms - see our [comparison with AutoML platforms](docs/comparision-autoML.md) to determine which approach best fits your needs.

 ## Publications

 Read about the concepts and methodologies behind MLArena through these articles: